Overview

 What is the graduation rate at Grinnell College?

-88% of students who start at Grinnell College end up finishing their degree within six years of enrolling.
+88% of students who start at Grinnell College finish their degree within six years of enrolling.
 This is 30% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of Grinnell College go on to earn?

-10 years after starting school at Grinnell College, the median earnings among students who received federal financial aid was $62,830.
+The median income of students 10 years after starting at Grinnell College is $62,830.
 This is $12,439 more than the national median.

 How much do students at Grinnell take out in loans?

-Graduates of Grinnell have to take out a median of $17,500 in federal student loans.
-This is $4,000 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+Graduates of Grinnell take out a median of $17,500 in federal student loans.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources